tsirrus/expressjs-workshop/README.md

 Form data is sent by default using the **urlencoded** format.
 The documentation explains [how to make bodyParser read urlencoded request body](https://github.com/expressjs/body-parser#bodyparserurlencodedoptions).
 After adding this middleware, the form data will be available thru `req.body`.
 Start by doing a `console.log` of it to see what you get.

-Once you are familiar with the contents of `req.body`, use a version of your `createPost` MySQL function to create a new post that has the URL and Title passed to you in the HTTP request.
+Once you are familiar with the contents of `req.body`, use your `createPost` function from RedditAPI to create a new post that has the URL and Title passed to you in the HTTP request.
 For the moment, set the user as being ID#1, or "John Smith".

 Once the data is inserted successfully, you have a few choices of what to do in your callback: